robertorcosta/azure-docs.pt-br/articles/backup/tutorial-backup-windows-server-to-azure.md

 ## <a name="sign-in-to-azure"></a>Entrar no Azure

-Entre no portal do Microsoft Azure em <https://portal.azure.com.>
+Entre no Portal do Azure em https://portal.azure.com.

 ## <a name="create-a-recovery-services-vault"></a>Criar um cofre dos Serviços de Recuperação